Women's and Gender Studies

 Breadth Requirements: History, Philosophy and Cultural Studies

-WSTC14H3 - Women, Community and Policy Change
+WSTC14H3 - The Gender Politics of Policy Change

 An examination of the impact of social policy on women's lives, from a historical perspective.
 The course will survey discriminatory practices in social policy as they affect women and immigration, health care, welfare, and the workplace.
 Topics may include maternity leave, sexual harassment, family benefits, divorce, and human rights policies.